Welcome to St. Peter's Thornton

 This old and beautiful church, of medieval origin dates from the 13th century and is Grade 1 listed.
 It holds a unique place in the county, and its contents are of great historical interest.
 Medieval stained glass, linen fold pews from 1560, a working clock over 400 years old, a mid Victorian organ recently completely refurbished are just a few of its assets.
 These features survive today because, fortunately, no restoration was carried out during the Victorian era.
-St. Peter's has a peal of three bells.
+At Christmas 2019, St. Peter's increased its peal of bells to six.

 Sunday services include Holy Communion, Morning Prayer and All Age Worship, each followed by tea and coffee.
 There is a mid-week daytime informal Communion Service on the fourth Wednesday of each month and a Beta Bible Basics group which regularly meets in a local home.